Importance of Pressure Vessel Corrosion Protection Materials

 • Pitting (localized corrosion)

-• Crevice corrosion (from stagnant water in small gaps)
+• Crevice corrosion (from stagnant water in gaps)

-• Galvanic corrosion (when dissimilar metals come in contact)
+• Galvanic corrosion (when dissimilar metals contact each other)

 Risks of Corrosion: Structural Failure, Leaks, Safety Hazards, and Maintenance Costs